sondernars/neuroanalitica-agents/README.md

 **Why escalate to human for clinical cases?**
 Automation in mental health without governance is dangerous.
 The system is designed to accelerate content production and lead qualification — not to replace clinical judgment.
 Any message involving risk, formal evaluation, or ethical ambiguity bypasses automation entirely.

+**Why build all 9 agents in a lab environment before connecting live APIs?**
+Connecting to Meta's Instagram API requires business verification (multi-day process) and carries real risk if the classification/escalation logic has bugs — a missed crisis escalation in production is unacceptable.
+Validating the full decision tree with synthetic data first, then swapping in live data sources, isolates integration risk from logic risk.

 **Why Claude over other LLMs?**
 Claude's instruction-following precision and its ability to maintain consistent tone, format, and clinical constraints across structured JSON outputs makes it well-suited for this type of agentic pipeline.